davidgllund/factors_influencing_HGT_of_ARGs/README.md

 - mafft >= 7.3.10

 ### Tutorial
-Below is a step-by-step guide on how to generate the input data used to train random forest models as described in the paper "Genetic compatibility and ecological connectivity drive the dissemination of antibiotic resistance genes" by Lund et al. 2024.
+Below is a step-by-step guide on how to generate the data.

 1. Clone the repository using
     ```